niklasberlin/MIDICRAFT_extended_LED_Feedback/README.md

 -add more user colors to be more flexible

 # Changelog
+## v1.2
+-FIXED: Bug where the color was incorrect if the sequence was on

 ## v 1.1
 -ADDED: validation for user-configuration with (hopefully) helpfull error messages